 See the presentation listed below.
 This outlines a presentation delivered in Alberta with embedded video clips.

 There are six levels of bloom's taxonomy, in order (lowest to highest), are knowledge, comprehension, application, analysis, synthesis and evaluation.
 The stages reflect different aspects of the cognitive domain, which relate to how the brain processes information and thoughts.
+The tools associated with Blooms Taxonomy can help us to facilitate questions that demand reasoned decisions.
+This tool emphasizes the importance of remembering information, but it also shows other aspects of thinking.

 What does Bloom's Taxonomy look like? (variety of posters)